 St Joseph’s Pastoral Parish Council, parishioners and parish priest Fr.
-John Newman are preparing to celebrate 150 years since the establishment of their beautiful church in the North Yorkshire town of Tadcaster.
+John Newman prepared to celebrate the 150th anniversary of the establishment of their beautiful church in the North Yorkshire town of Tadcaster.

 Opened on 31st August 1869 by Cardinal Manning, the then Archbishop of Westminster, the church itself was built with stone from the same source as that used for York Minster.
 The land was donated by the Vavasour family in 1869.

-A small group has been established to develop a variety of fundraising activities over the next two years, and began by inviting the parish family to a bring and share lunch held on the 6th of January 2018.
+A small working group was established to develop a variety of fundraising activities in the run up to the anniversary, and it all began by inviting the parish family to a bring and share lunch which was held on the 6th of January 2018.
 Organised by Ivy O’Neil, over 30 parishioners attended and joined the conversation around the ways in which we can celebrate 150 years of this parish.

 The opportunity to express views and discuss ideas was warmly welcomed by all at the lunch, and plenty of ideas and suggestions were made.
-A new ‘Parish Conversation’ board has been developed in the parish hall and this is another opportunity for all parishioners to add their ideas.
+A new ‘Parish Conversation’ board was placed in the parish hall and this was an opportunity for all parishioners to add their ideas.

-Parishioner Deborah Welch who is coordinating the fundraising said, “‘It was a great way to launch our Jubilee 150 project and also gave us an opportunity to socialise with one another as friends and parishioners”.
+Parishioner Deborah Welch who was the fundraising co-ordinator said, “‘It was a great way to launch our Jubilee 150 project and also gave us an opportunity to socialise with one another as friends and parishioners”.